platformengineerid/aiven-devportal/docs/platform/concepts/backup-to-another-region.rst

 About the backup to another region
 ----------------------------------

-The backup to another region (BTAR) feature allows existing backup files to be copied from the service's priamry backup region to one or more regions different from the primary one.
+The backup to another region (BTAR) feature allows existing backup files to be copied from the service's primary backup region to one or more regions different from the primary one.
 As a disaster recovery feature, BTAR is particularly useful when the service-hosting region is down since it allows forking the service from an additional copy of the backup residing outside the service-hosting region.
+In this way, BTAR provides an additional level of security for your data in case of an outage or a downtime on the primary region.

 BTAR is currently supported for the following services: